MatheusR42/RepData_PeerAssessment1/PA1_template.md

 ## 10 2012-10-10  9900
 ```

-Now we get the mean and the average
+Now we get the mean and the median

 ```r
 meanSteps <- mean(totalByDay$steps, na.rm = TRUE)